-3. Economics of carbon cap and trade (or another proposed system)
+4. Economics of carbon cap and trade (or another proposed system)

 This is always a popular topic.
+Consider writing to a question like, "Should the US enact a carbon cap and trade policy after considering it possible effects on the economy?"
 There are so many possible angles to argue that could be classified as economic arguments that you need to be careful to focus and not just brush over all of them.

-Some against arguments include: a cap and trade policy will raise the price (possibly by a large amount) of almost everything since almost everything we buy or do requires energy.
+Example arguments against.
+A cap and trade policy will raise the price (possibly by a large amount) of almost everything since almost everything we buy or do requires energy.
 This would likely require many to change their lifestyles to adapt.
 The increased costs of energy and goods will most hurt the poor who simply cannot afford any increase in cost of living and therefore cap and trade should not be done.
 Beside, given the struggling economy, now is not the time to implement a new government program that will raise costs.

-Some for arguments include: We should pay for the environmental damages related to our actions of using energy that produces greenhouse gases.
-Some would say that these costs should be paid by the users of the energy.
-Current versions of a US cap and trade policy have provisions for using some of the revenue to government to help the poor deal with higher energy costs.
+Example arguments for.
 There are many who say carbon cap and trade is a good economic system because it works within our market based economy.
 There is an economic incentive for companies to reduce emissions (less permits required or can sell extra permits).
 One can also argue that this increases the economic incentives to develop alternative energy or at least reduce waste.
 The development of alternative energy could in itself spur economic growth.
 Some say that even though costs will go up, they will not go up as much as predicted because the free market will find innovative ways to reduce costs and thus the benefits outweigh the slight economic costs.
+Some proposals for a US cap and trade policy have provisions for using some of the revenue to help the poor deal with higher energy costs.
+Some argue that we should pay for the environmental damages related to our actions that produce greenhouse gases and that these costs should be paid by the users of the energy.